Home Data TensorFlow Machine Learning Cookbook - Second Edition

 [ 0.39473684 0.13157895 0.02631579]]

-Note that the inverse method is based on the Cholesky decomposition if the matrix is symmetric positive definite or the LU decomposition otherwise.
+The inverse method is based on the Cholesky decomposition, only if the matrix is symmetric positive definite.
+If the matrix is not symmetric positive definite then it is based on the LU decomposition.

 print(sess.run(tf.cholesky(identity_matrix)))